meirzamoodle/mdk-script_lang/README.md

 3. Done

 # How to use:
-`mdk lang -n newstringid -d "the newstringid description" -f lang.php`
+`mdk lang add newstringid -d "the newstringid description" lang.php`